 Alupent

 Alupent is a prescription drug that may be used to treat bronchospasms, which can occur in people with asthma or chronic obstructive pulmonary disease (COPD).
-By opening up the airways, Alupent can help to relieve the symptoms of respiratory problems by allowing more air into the lungs.
-Some of the potential side effects of Alupent include nervousness, headaches, and dizziness.
-Alupent comes in a metered-dose inhaler.
+By opening up the airways, the drug can help to relieve the symptoms of respiratory problems by allowing more air into the lungs.
 Some people take Alupent only during an asthma attack, while others take it regularly to help prevent attacks.
+Some of the potential side effects of this medication include nervousness, headaches, and dizziness.

 What Is Alupent?